junzzhang/ng2-component-wrapper/README.md

 # ng2-resizeable
-Enables resize functionality for any element.
+Enables resize, drag, rotate functionality for any element.